Vegan blueberry chia jam is bursting with natural flavours and plant-based goodness.

 - My vegan Scottish oatcakes are especially tasty topped with a scoop of blueberry jam.
 Check out this recipe for oil and sugar-free Scottish oatcakes.
 For ordinary oatcakes I have this covered also with this recipe!

 - Enjoy a peanut butter and jelly (jam) sandwich.
 A particular kids favourite and perfect for picnics.

-- Add a dollop on top of vegan pancakes, crepes, and crumpets
+- Add a dollop to dress up tasty vegan pancakes, crepes, and crumpets.

 - These traditional rustic Edinburgh scones are perfect with a dollop of this blueberry chia jam.
 Enjoy the Edinburgh scones and chia jam as part of a traditional English afternoon tea spread.